tobylunt/tobylunt.github.io/_posts/2018-04-15-whitman-bot-pt2.md

 # set modeldata object; min_freq is for infrequent chars
 md = LanguageModelData.from_text_files(PATH, TEXT, **FILES, bs=bs, bptt=bptt, min_freq=3)
 ```
-Now to train the model, we import the fast.ai module...
+Now to train the model, we import the fast.ai stochastic gradient descent with restarts (SGDR) module...

 ```python
 from fastai import sgdr